MaxLeap/Docs/en/Android/Guide/CloudConfig.md

 ```

 Notice:
-A cloud parameter supports multiple tracks.
+A cloud parameter supports multiple observers.

-###Remove Track
+###Remove Observer

-You can add following code to remode the track:
+You can add following code to remove the observer:

 ```java
 LCCloudConfigManager.removeObserver("keyX",  previousValueChangedCallback);
 ```

-Remove all tracks of a cloud parameter:
+Remove all observers of a cloud parameter:

 ```java
 LCCloudConfigManager.removeObserver("x");
 ```

-Remove all tracks of all cloud parameters:
+Remove all observers of all cloud parameters:

 ```java
 LCCloudConfigManager.removeAllObservers();